What jobs are hiring right now, and which industries are set to grow the most in the post-COVID world? We asked the experts.

 Read on for a closer look at five career fields that could potentially rebound quickly or farewell in a post COVID-19 world — and where these jobs are located.

 1. Education Technology

 When the pandemic shut down schools last spring, courses at all levels across the nation went completely digital — with online classes ranging from educational games for the youngest pupils to Zoom lectures for college students.
 It became a massive experiment in virtual learning — done on the fly with educators swiftly adapting their lesson plans so they could be taught online.

 Here to help were education tech companies.
-For instance, the number of students using DreamBox Learning, a Bellevue, Washington-based ed tech company that offers fun video game-style math lessons, grew from 3 million to 5 million.
-Chattanooga-based Learning Blade has been providing supplemental curriculum around Science, Technology, Engineering and Math for remote teachers and homeschooling parents.
+For instance, the number of students using DreamBox Learning, a Bellevue, WA-based ed-tech company that offers fun video game-style math lessons, grew from 3 million to 5 million.
+Chattanooga-based Learning Blade has been providing a supplemental curriculum around Science, Technology, Engineering and Math for remote teachers and homeschooling parents.

 Prior to COVID-19, the online education market was expected to grow from a $107 billion market in 2015 to $350 billion by 2025.
 But the pandemic could accelerate the growth as schools grapple with how to hold classes while adhering to social distancing guidelines, and colleges and universities explore hybrid in-class and remote learning models.